 It’s amazing how times change.
-What would be considered absolutely unacceptable 40 years ago is the norm now.
+What would be considered absolutely unacceptable 40 years ago is now the norm.
 Sometimes I wonder what people will find completely acceptable 40 years from now.
 Yikes!

-In any case, just for fun, here are 30 or so album covers that were either banned, changed to appease an overly prudish public, or sanitized to keep a retailer happy.
-Enjoy!
+In any case, just for fun, here are 30 or so music album covers that were either banned, changed to appease an overly prudish public, or sanitized to keep a retailer happy.

 4. Chumbawamba, ‘Anarchy’ (1994)This one doesn’t need any explanation as to why it caused problems.
 The anti-establishment rockers, whose guitarist Danbert Nobacon very famously drenched Deputy Prime Minister John Prescott at the 1998 Brit Awards, actually intended to cause outrage with this sleeve.
 Many stores refused to stock it and others covered it with a plain wrapper. |